Stagecoach Manchester: GM Buses South

-In December 1993, GM Buses was split into two companies: GM Buses North and GM Buses South.
-It was planned that the two companies would compete against one another but, in practice, they stuck to the sides of Manchester as indicated by their names.
+Before deregulation in October 1986, buses in the Greater Manchester area were publicly funded and operated under the name of Greater Manchester Transport, which later became known as GM Buses.
+It was owned by the metropolitan borough and city councils of Greater Manchester, but were operated at arm's length from the local town halls.

-In April 1994, GM Buses South was sold in a management buyout.
-It faced an uphill struggle as over 40 competitors were operating GM Buses routes following deregulation, although most of those competed with GM Buses North.
-However, Bee Line and MTL Manchester did go south; Finglands Coachways, Mayne and Walls were established competitors on lucrative south Manchester routes.
+In December 1993, GM Buses was split in two companies: GM Buses North and GM Buses South.
+It was planned that the two companies would compete against one another, however they operated without doing so through to their respective buyouts.

-GMBS suffered from operating an elderly fleet.
-As a stand-alone (nil subsidy) arms-length company, GM Buses had not been able to buy new buses; thus Daimler Fleetlines and Leyland Atlanteans - the newest by then 15 years old - had to soldier on.
-Competitors were expanding and GMBS could not make the investment needed.
+In April 1994, GM Buses South was sold in a management buyout for £16 million.
+GM Buses South faced an uphill struggle as over 40 competitors were running on routes in and around central Manchester following deregulation, with the Bee Line Buzz Company, MTL Manchester, Finglands Coachways, Mayne and Walls being the operator's main competitors on the lucrative south Manchester routes.

-In response to increasing competition by Merseyside Transport, GMBS set up Birkenhead & District in Liverpool, running Daimler Fleetlines in Birkenhead Corporation livery.
+In response to increasing competition by MTL, GM Buses South set up Birkenhead & District in 1994, running Daimler Fleetlines in the blue and cream livery of the former Birkenhead Corporation.
+This new company operated in direction competition with MTL in the Wirral region until June 1995, when it was closed due to heavy competition rendering the company unprofitable.

 Stagecoach Ribble competition

-Stagecoach Holdings initially set up Stagecoach Manchester as a Ribble Motor Services subsidiary, in order to compete on GM Buses South's route 192, operating the route mainly using a new fleet of Alexander Dash bodied Volvo B6 buses.
+Perth-based Stagecoach Holdings initially set up Stagecoach Manchester as a sub-brand of its Ribble Motor Services subsidiary in January 1994, in order to compete on route 192 between Manchester, Stockport and Hazel Grove, directly undercutting GM Buses South's fares on the route by half.
+Stagecoach marketed the operation as The Friendlier 192, claiming to beat all competitors along the route in terms of price and performance; it ran the route mainly using a new fleet of eighteen Alexander Dash-bodied Volvo B6 midibuses based from a single depot in Bredbury.

-Throughout 1994, GMBS bought a large number of second hand buses, mainly Atlanteans and Leyland Nationals.
-Stagecoach responded with more new buses in the shape of new Alexander PS bodied Volvo B10M-55s.
-GMBS used its Charterplan coach fleet to compete with Stagecoach Ribble's route X43 to Burnley.
-By the end of 1994, everything turned peaceful; Stagecoach agreed to no further competition on route 192 and hired 20 Alexander Dash bodied Volvo B6s to GMBS, eventually selling the Stagecoach Manchester operation, as well as the 13 buses based at its Bredbury depot, to EYMS Group subsidiary Finglands Coachways in November 1995.
+Throughout 1994, GM Buses South bought a large number of secondhand buses, mainly Leyland Atlanteans and Leyland Nationals, while Stagecoach responded with more new buses in the shape of Alexander PS-bodied Volvo B10Ms.
+In retaliation for competition on route 192, GM Buses South used its Charterplan coach fleet to compete with Stagecoach Ribble's route X43 to Burnley.
+By March 1995, however, competition between both operators ceased when Stagecoach agreed to no further competition on route 192, resulting in GM Buses South withdrawing services on the X43.
+Stagecoach Ribble loaned 20 redundant Alexander Dashes to GM Buses South the following April, and following an attempt to compete with GM Buses North in Salford, eventually sold Stagecoach Manchester, as well as 13 buses based at its Bredbury depot, to EYMS Group subsidiary Finglands Coachways in November 1995.